Hands-On Workshop

 Adding new images to your project

 Images can be easily added and subtracted from your Quire project.
-When adding new images they should be placed in the images folder.
-There are a few ways to add images to your Quire project.
-The first is by incluing image: and the title of your image file in your page YAML.
+When adding new images they should be placed in the _assets/images/ folder.
+Once the images have been saved, there are a few ways to add them to the pages of your Quire project.
+The first is by incluing image: and the title of your image file in the page YAML.

 Try it Yourself